Lifting and access

 Why include ergonomics in the buying decision?

-Because the lift should reduce awkward working positions and help technicians move efficiently around the vehicle every day.
+Because the lift needs to reduce awkward working positions and help technicians move efficiently around the vehicle every day.

 Next step